Kayli/logspub/astrophysics.md

 - size
   - most likely infinite
+    - to register light, human eye's cell has to catch 9 photons within 100 milliseconds
+      - 750 light years is enough to stop seeing light from a sun
+      - may be one of the reasons why sky is not infinitely bright?

   - observable universe
     - 46 billion light years in every direction
     - taking into account accelerated expansion